 French and Belgian troops occupied the Ruhr in 1923 (see image above) when Germany failed to pay reparations to both countries.

-The French had war debts of their own which they needed to pay back to the USA and non-payment by the Germans resulted in them invading Ruhr to seize goods they needed with the Belgians.
+The French had war debts of their own which they needed to pay back to the USA and non-payment by the Germans resulted in them invading the Ruhr along with the Belgians to seize goods they needed.

 The French and Belgian invasion of Ruhr simply united the Germans more in their hatred for these two countries and people striking were seen as heroes for standing up to the humiliation that was the Treaty of Versailles.